Mikhail Samin

 My name is Mikhail Samin (diminutive Misha, @Mihonarium on Twitter, @misha in Telegram).

-Humanity's future can be huge and bright; losing it is our lightcone (and maybe the universe) losing most of its potential value.
+Humanity's future can be huge and awesome; losing it would mean our lightcone (and maybe the universe) losing most of its potential value.

 I believe a capacity for global regulation is necessary to mitigate the risks posed by future general AI systems.
 I'm happy to talk to policymakers and researchers about ensuring AI benefits society.